DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

 The differences between these two models are minimal, to say the least.
-However, the DeWalt saw manages to slightly outperform the Milwaukee saw for a cheaper price, earning it the win.
+However, the DeWalt saw managed to slightly outperform the Milwaukee saw for a cheaper price, earning it the win.

 Overall Brand Reputation

-Neither of these brands is a slouch when it comes to performance, and comparing similar models between brands often results in a lot of back and forth.
-It’s hard to definitively say that either company offers superior performance.
+Neither of these brands is a slouch regarding performance, and comparing similar models between brands often results in a lot of back and forth.
+It’s hard to say that either company offers superior performance definitively.
 However, on the models we’ve directly compared between the two brands, the DeWalt offering tends to outperform the most similar model from Milwaukee.

 There’s no question that DeWalt offers far better pricing than Milwaukee.
 Even on tools where DeWalt had a clear performance advantage over the most similar model available from Milwaukee, the DeWalt tool was priced quite a bit lower.
 If you’re looking at two similar tools between these brands, it’s almost guaranteed that the DeWalt will be priced more affordably.

 This is the one category where Milwaukee is the obvious winner.
-DeWalt’s warranty is no slouch, but it only covers their tools for three years.
-Milwaukee does a bit better with a five-year warranty period.
-However, both warranties cover only tools that are damaged from faulty materials and workmanship.
+DeWalt’s warranty is suitable, but it only covers their tools for 3 years.
+Milwaukee does a bit better with a 5-year warranty.
+However, both warranties cover only tools that are damaged by faulty materials and workmanship.
 Neither company will warranty a tool damaged by regular wear and tear or abuse.

-Milwaukee offers a large selection of tools that will all work on the M18 platform.
-In fact, there are over 150 tools in the lineup.
+Milwaukee offers a large selection of tools that will all work on the M18 platform; there are over 150 tools in the lineup.
 But DeWalt beats that with a vast selection of more than 200 tools that work on their 20V MAX batteries.
-And if you were to count all the tools in the FLEXVOLT lineup as well, that number would be much higher.
+And if you were to count all the tools in the FLEXVOLT lineup, that number would be much higher.

 You may also be interested in:

-- DeWalt Atomic vs XR: Which Tool is Better in 2021?
+- DeWalt Atomic vs XR: Which Tool is Better?